 There’s a small museum on site with ancient artifacts uncovered in the city, along with a pair of gruesome child mummies, but the convent ruins are the main attraction.
 Step into the shop for a great view over the city.

-Convento do Carmo in Lisbon © Andrei Nekrassov/Shutterstock
+Visiting the Convento do Carmo is one of the most unique things to do in Lisbon © Andrei Nekrassov/Shutterstock

 Stop for a sunset beer with a view